Rebecca Gibney: Career

 Gibney most recently competed on the 2025 season of Dancing with the Stars.
 She was eliminated in episode 5.
 In July 2025, she began performing in the Sydney Theatre Company season for the play Circle Mirror Transformation, marking her return to theatre for the first time in almost 20 years and her debut with the STC.

-In September 2025, Gibney was announced as host on the game show reboot Millionaire Hot Seat for Network 10, replacing Eddie McGuire formally on Nine.
+In September 2025, Gibney was announced as host on the game show reboot Millionaire Hot Seat for Network 10, replacing Eddie McGuire formerly on Nine.

 Personal life

 Gibney dated television presenter Richard Wilkins in the late 1980s, when she was 22.
 She lived in Melbourne and Wilkins was based in Sydney.
 They broke up when she discovered that Wilkins was cheating on her with a flight attendant, who he subsequently ended up marrying.
 Despite this, she holds no hard feelings towards Wilkins.